© Crown copyright 2017

 The drug treatment service and competent drug workers should take account of any relevant guidance (including that relating to consent in children and young people and regarding child safeguarding).

-Under the new regulations, it is legal to provide a family member or friend of a heroin/opioid user with naloxone without the express permission of the person who is using the heroin/opioid, as long as it is being supplied by the drug treatment service in order for the family member or friend to be able to use it to save life in an emergency.
+Under the October 2015 regulations, it is legal for a drug service to provide a family member or friend of a heroin/opioid user with naloxone without the express permission of the person who is using the heroin/opioid, as long as it is being supplied to save life in an emergency.
 There is, however, an ethical question for local areas concerning the appropriateness of such supply without the drug user knowing or agreeing.
-We would expect that this issue would be addressed within local protocols and through local clinical decision making processes.
+We would expect this issue to be addressed in local protocols and through local clinical decision-making processes.

-The new regulations do not create any legal requirements or make recommendations to services on the clinical governance procedures they should have in place covering the acquisition, storage or use of naloxone.
-However, authoritative guidance has been produced recommending that relevant advice and training should be provided alongside the arrangements for supply of naloxone under these new regulations.
+The October 2015 regulations do not create any legal requirements or make recommendations to services on the clinical governance procedures they should have in place covering the acquisition, storage or use of naloxone.
+However, authoritative guidance has been produced recommending that relevant advice and training should be provided alongside the arrangements for supply of naloxone.
 This may include developing suitable local protocols covering choice and supply of naloxone (which may include summarising indications for supply locally, product choice, training, storage, monitoring and record keeping).

 You should contact your local drug treatment service and discuss with them, with the support of commissioners, issues such as how much naloxone your staff, residents, volunteers etc may need to have supplied, its safe storage and review, and suitable record keeping of any supply and use.

 There are no legally set protocols.
-However, it would be good practice to ensure that you have robust protocols in place covering your use of naloxone, for example, training, record keeping, storage, access and use in emergency.
-PHE recently published advice on naloxone, including points around record keeping, which you may find helpful.
+However, it is good practice to ensure that you have robust protocols in place covering use of naloxone, for example, training, record keeping, storage, access and use in emergency.
+PHE advice on naloxone, includes points on record keeping that you may find helpful.

 We would suggest that you also discuss these issues with the drug service that is providing the naloxone.